-A Good Shinto Aikuchi Tanto Samurai Dagger with a Fine Blade
+A Good Shinto Aikuchi Tanto Samurai Dagger With a Fine & Beautiful Polish Blade.
+Around 400 years Old.
+All Original Edo Period Koshirae

 The blade has a fine Hamon with a full, back edge temper, and a running itami grain hada.
-With giant rayskin bound hilt and black speckled dark red lacquer saya. flying geese kozuka, carved buffalo black horn fittings.
+With giant rayskin bound hilt grip and black speckled dark red lacquer saya.
+Flying geese kozuka, carved buffalo black horn fittings.
 Shinto period, circa 1620.

 Overall length in saya approx 16 inches, blade 11 inches.